Jobs and Skills WA Employer Incentive

 48 months 3,400.00 2,550.00 2,550.00 8.500.00

-* The nominal term of each apprenticeship and traineeship is listed on the Department's Register of Class A and B qualifications (the public register).
+* The nominal term of each apprenticeship and traineeship is listed on the Department's Register of Class A and B qualifications - external site (the public register).
 Part time apprentices will receive the same incentive payment as full time apprentices, with payments spread over a longer period.

 ** Please note that commencement payments are made six months after the commencement of the apprenticeship.